jeremehancock/Dev-Dashboard/README.md

   - git_user = Your GitHub username.
   - git_array = An array of the repos from your GitHub account that you would like to include in your dashboard.

-- The MariaDB password can be set on line 4 of the `setup/bootstrap` file
+- The MariaDB password can be set on line 4 of the `setup/bootstrap` file.

 - Run `bash build.sh`